OpenFreeEnergy/konnektor/docs/guide/network_planner.rst

 A network planning algorithm `NetworkPlanner` can now use these scores along with graph construction algorithms to identify the best calculation paths.

+Checkout the network tools to see what you can additionally do with networks.

 Network Generators
 __________________
 Network Generators are planners that construct networks from a set of